ISL 2019-20: Mumbai City, Kerala Blasters inseparable in eventful contest | Goal.com

 ISL 2019-20: Mumbai City, Kerala Blasters inseparable in eventful contest

-Mumbai City FC and Kerala Blasters FC played out a 1-1 draw at the Mumbai City Arena in the reverse fixture of the first Indian Super League game of the season.
+Mumbai City FC and Kerala Blasters FC played out a 1-1 draw at the Mumbai Football Arena on Wednesday.

-Messi Bouli (75') opened the scoring but Amine Chermiti (77') equalised almost immediately to ensure the visitors were taking away just one point from the fixture.
+Messi Bouli (75') opened the scoring but Amine Chermiti (77') equalised almost immediately to ensure the visitors took away just one point from the fixture.

-It was Kerala from the get go as a Yellow tinted Mumbai Football Arena lavished praise on their team of choice for the night.
+It was all Kerala from the get-go as the visitors kept possession well and frustrated the hosts.

-The visitors kept possessions, so much so that it read 88 - 12 percent in the opening 15 mins.
 The scorelines, however, remained unchanged.
-That nearly changed as Messi attempted an outrageous overhead kick from the edge of the box.
+Eelco Schattorie's men had the biggest chance of the half when Messi attempted an outrageous overhead kick from the edge of the box.
 Amrinder Singh, however, was equal to the task and acrobatically clawed away the shot.

 Mumbai found it hard to maintain possession let alone expose the Blasters underbelly for a chance.